briandconnelly/BEACONToolkit/csv/doc/csv.md

-# Working with CSV Datasets
+Working with CSV Datasets

-Comma-separated value (CSV) files provide an application-agnostic way of storing and importing data into many applications.
-Because their content is plain-text, they have a longer "shelf life" than proprietary file-formats that depend on particular versions of applications.
-Dryad, the online data repository, often requires uploaded data be in plain-text formats such as CSVs because of this reason.
-Despite all the obvious benefits of dealing with data in plain-text, several journals such as Evolution, Molecular Ecology, and AmNat are requiring data be made available in Dryad.

-## Overview
+Comma-separated value (CSV) files store data, both numeric and text, as plain text.
+Because of this, CSV files provide two main benefits: they can be opened using a wide variety of software, including free and open-source software, and they are not tied to any particular version of software.
+This flexibility makes CSV files particularly well suited for collaboration and for data sharing.
+For example, Dryad, the online data repository for data underlying peer-reviewed publications, prefers the use of plain-text formats such as CSV.
+As the use of such public repositories is increasingly required by journals such as Evolution, Molecular Ecology, and American Naturalist, developing a workflow using CSV files can greatly facilitate this process.

+# Structure of CSV Files

 While there is no official structure to CSV files, there is a common format often followed when dealing with data.
 In particular, data should be organized as a table, with one record per row, and where each record has the same number of elements.
-Each record in the table is a line in the CSV file, and each element in a record is delimited with a specified *delimiter* (typically a comma, hence CSV, though it need not be).
+Each element in a record is delimited with a specified *delimiter*.
+Although the use of commas as delimiters is common, as the name implies, other delimiters such as tabs and semicolons are also frequently used.
 Each element can be text, numeric data, or a combination of the two.
-For example, this is a valid CSV entry:
+For example, the following is a valid CSV entry:

     Wild Type, 2, 3.0, 8/2

+This example has four elements per entry.
+The first element, *Wild Type*, is text.
+The second and third elements are numeric data.
+Finally the fourth element contains a combination of numeric and text data.
+Whenever text data are included, that element is interpreted as text.

+Because CSV files arrange data in a tabular format, each element shares some relationship with the corresponding element in other records.
+In other words, the elements along each column should contain data corresponding to the same aspect of whatever is being recorded in the dataset.
+In the example data above, the first element in each record represents the phenotype of the organism for which the measurement was taken.

 ## Annotating CSV Files

-To aid in understanding a dataset, *metadata*, or additional information about the data, can be added by the use of *headers* and *comments*.
+To aid in understanding a dataset, *metadata*, or additional information about the data, can be added through the use of *headers* and *comments*.
 A header row is used to describe the data stored in each column of a dataset.
 Comments allow CSV files to contain additional notes about the data, such as a description of when and where the data were acquired, how the dataset was obtained, or any remarks about a specific data point.
 Comments are identified by a single character, typically `#`, at the beginning of a line, and specify that all subsequent text on that line should be ignored.
 For comments that span multiple lines, a comment character must be included at the beginning of each line.
 The following dataset includes both headers and comments:

     # Luminescence of evolved V. harveyi
     # Eric Bruger - 2012/06/27